noa/iur/README.md

 You should use the keys specified in the Features enum defined in `aid/features.py`, as we have here.
-Each JSON object should have a unique "author_id" in the range `0...N-1`, where `N` is the number of authors in this split.
+Each JSON object should have a unique `author_id` in the range `0...N-1`, where `N` is the number of authors in this split.
 The text content of each post should be encoded as a list of integers, with sentencepiece, for example.
-The length of each encoded post should appear in the "lens" field.
-The encoded posts themselves should be concatenated and stored in the "syms" field.
+The length of each encoded post should appear in the `lens` field.
+The encoded posts themselves should be concatenated and stored in the `syms` field.
 If using a categorical feature of each post, such as subreddit, those can be stored in the action_type field.
 Finally, this example also uses the hour of the day of the publication time of each post as a feature.
-These are shown in the "hour field".
+These are shown in the `hour` field.

-For an example of how to create the JSON files, or if you're only interested in repeating the experiment from the paper, please see `scripts/reddit_preprocess.py`.
-As suggested by the file name, this program cooks up the JSON file from Reddit data stored locally.
-We secured this data from BigQuery, which is considerably faster than using the Reddit API directly.

 For efficiency, the JSON file(s) should be converted to TFRecords using `scripts/json2tf.py`.
 You should run this program once of each of